-At the request of Synchronoss, the underwriters have reserved for sale, at the initial public offering price, up to 760,000 shares offered in this prospectus for directors, officers, employees, business associates and other persons with whom we have a relationship.
+At the request of Synchronoss, the underwriters have reserved for sale, at the initial public offering price, up to shares offered in this prospectus for directors, officers, employees, business associates and other persons with whom we have a relationship.
 The number of shares of common stock available for sale to the general public will be reduced to the extent these persons purchase reserved shares.
 Any reserved shares that are not purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.

 Prior to the offering, there has been no public market for the shares.
-The initial public offering price has been negotiated among us and the representatives of the underwriters.
-Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of the company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+The initial public offering price will be negotiated among us and the representatives of the underwriters.
+Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of the company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-Our common stock has been approved for quotation on The Nasdaq National Market under the symbol "SNCR."
+We intend to list the common stock on The Nasdaq Stock Market's National Market under the symbol "SNCR".